-We will limit our discussion to portable hammocks, there are many hammocks that are simply too large and heavy to easily be portable.
+We will limit our discussion to portable backpacking hammocks, there are many camping hammocks that are simply too large and heavy to easily be used for backpacking.
 These days, most outdoor adventurers choose the camping hammock due to its light weight and ease of use.

 The simplest hammock is the Open Backpacking Hammock, made of nylon and simply suspended between two trees.
 It is uncovered and can have options added such as a tarp and mosquito net to make it suited to different environments.
 This backpacking hammock is the choice of day hikers and overnight campers interested in the least possible weight.

 Most often the hammocks come in one or two person, most commonly, people select a two person for the added weight capacity and roominess with little penalty in weight and size.

 There are a range of Camping Hammocks available from budget priced single person hammocks made of low cost nylon with heavy steel hooks to two person, high grade, lightweight rip-stop nylon hammocks with high strength aluminum carabiners.

 There are several camping hammocks available with integrated mosquito netting and tarps.
 These backpacking hammocks can be more complex to set up and heavier than a simple camping hammock, yet offer advantages.